Arkansas Creoles: First French period

-Indentured servants and Pelican girls
+Indentured servants and Casquette girls

 Casquette girls, or Filles du Roi were girls sent to New France as wives for colonists.
 In Louisiana, they became known as Pelican girls.

 Aside from French government representatives and soldiers, colonists included mostly young men.
 Some labored as engagés (indentured servants); they were required to remain in French Louisiana for a contracted length of service, to pay back the cost of passage and board.
 Engagés in French Louisiana generally worked for seven years, while their masters provided them housing, food, and clothing.

 Starting in 1698, French merchants were required to transport men to the colonies in proportion to the ships' cargo.
 Some were bound by three-year indenture contracts.
 Under John Law and the Compagnie du Mississippi, efforts to increase the use of engagés in the colony were made, notably including German settlers whose contracts became defunct when the company went bankrupt in 1731.

-During this time, in order to increase the colonial population, the government recruited young Frenchwomen, filles à la cassette (in English, casket girls, referring to the casket or case of belongings they brought with them), to travel to the colony and marry colonial soldiers.
+During this time, to increase the colonial population, the government recruited young Frenchwomen, filles à la cassette (in English, casket girls, referring to the casket or case of belongings they brought with them), also known as Correction girls and Pelican girls, to travel to the colony and marry colonial soldiers.
 The king financed dowries for each girl.
 This practice was similar to events in 17th-century Quebec when about 800 filles du roi (daughters of the king) were recruited to immigrate to New France under the financial sponsorship of Louis XIV.

 The system of plaçage that continued into the 19th century resulted in many young white men having women of color as partners and mothers to their children, often before or even after their marriages to white women.
 French Louisiana also included communities of Swiss and German settlers; however, royal authorities did not refer to "Louisianans" but described the colonial population as "French" citizens.